 Yes, thank you, very much.

-They finished writing on their notepad, and walked off.
+They wrote something else on their notepad, and walked

-Rei looked at Kenji, and made a face somewhere between confused
+off.
+Rei looked at Kenji, and made a face somewhere between

 Green tea ice cream?
 That’s a thing?